crucio-009/llm_jfr_analyzer/README.md

 - Python 3.8+
 - **Java JDK 17 or newer** (required for direct parsing of `.jfr` files via `jfr print --json`; see [Oracle JDK 17 jfr docs](https://docs.oracle.com/en/java/javase/17/docs/specs/man/jfr.html))
-    - For large `.jfr` files, we **automatically use `jfr disassemble`** to split the recording into chunks before analysis (also available since Java 17).
-This chunking threshold (in MB) is now user-settable in the web UI.
+    - For large `.jfr` files, we **automatically use `jfr disassemble`** to split the recording into chunks before analysis (since Java 17).
+The chunking threshold (MB) is user-settable in the web UI or CLI.
     - If you only process pre-extracted `.json` files (see `sample_data/event_snippets.json`), Java is not required.
 - See `requirements.txt` for Python dependencies.